 Students to explore filmmaking with Google Glass

 Beauty is in the eye of the Google Glass wearer.
 At the least, that’s what the web search giant hopes a handful of younger filmmakers will uncover.
-Google is enlisting movie students from 5 schools to lend a hand in explore how its wearable computing device can be utilized to make motion pictures.
-The $1,500 Google Glass headset is already being used by 10,000 so-known as explorers.
+Google is enlisting movie students from 5 schools to lend a hand in exploring how its wearable computing device can be utilized to make motion pictures.
+10,000 well-known explorers are already using the $1,500 Google Glass headset.
 The software resembles a pair of glasses and permits customers to take photos, shoot videos, search the internet, compose an email, and test schedules.

 The numerous aspects of Google Glass

-Google Inc. says it plans to share an update of how college students are progressing sometime after faculty resumes within the fall.
+Google Inc. plans to share an update on how college students progress sometime after faculty resumes in the fall.
 As a part of its test, Google will lend every college three pairs of Google Glass.
-The participating faculties are the American Film Institute, the California Institute of the arts, Rhode Island School of Design, College of California, la, and college of Southern California.
-The corporate says the schools will discover learn how to use Glass for documentary filmmaking, character development, place-primarily based storytelling, and “things we have not but thought to be.
+The participating faculties are the American Film Institute, the California Institute of the Arts, the Rhode Island School of Design, the College of California, LA, and the College of Southern California.
+The corporation says the schools will discover how to use Glass for documentary filmmaking, character development, place-primarily based storytelling, and “things we have not but thought to be.

 Read More Article :